swanchain/docs/core-concepts/protocol-stack/computing-layer/reputation-system.md

 ### 2.1.1 Distribution System

-- Distribution System is the system used to send the sampling tasks to the eligible cp's, each time the Sampling System picks a job, it will be handed over to the Distribution System to send the task to the eligible CP's (directly to the CP's through the API, there is no contractual information) and the task will be The details of the job are recorded in the database for subsequent analysis
+- The Distribution System is responsible for distributing sampling tasks to the computing provider.
+Each time the Sampling System selects a job, it is transferred to the Distribution System for distribution to the computing provider.
+The tasks are distributed directly to the computing provider.
+The details of each job are recorded for subsequent analysis.
+- **Note:**
-- **Note**： If a task cannot be sent due to whitelisting/blacklisting, no points are deducted or added.
+    - If a task is unable to be distributed due to whitelisting or blacklisting, no points are deducted or added.
+    - If the gas fee is too high, the assignment will be delayed

 ### 2.1.2 Probe System